Nikah 'urfi: Traditional Islamic view

-The part of a contract of marriage that is absolutely necessary, according to all Islamic schools – Sunni as well as Shi'ah – is that it is agreed to by the man and the woman to be married and whether it is verbal or written makes no difference, hence the witnesses.
+The part of a contract of marriage that is absolutely necessary, according to all Islamic schools – Sunni as well as Shia – is that it is agreed to by the man and the woman to be married and whether it is verbal or written makes no difference, hence the witnesses.
 The additional requirement is bride's dower or mahr to be paid by the man to the woman; this marriage gift may be in fiscal form (money, gold etc.) or chattel (goods, clothes etc.) or may be promissory payment at future date or in the event of husband divorcing the wife by talaq.
 It thus includes what Western lawyers consider the three requirements of a contract, i.e. offer, acceptance and consideration (money).

 With regard to "'urfi marriage" – there are two types of this: